February 17th History, Trivia, and Fun Facts

 A group of Dolphins is called a Pod.

-If you like to make photos for the sake of memorization, take photos of things you see everyday once in a while. #SmellTheRoses
+If you like to take photos for the sake of memorization, take photos of things you see every day once in a while. #SmellTheRoses

 Whoopi Goldberg – Real Name: Caryn Johnson